A SAGE Personalized Coaching Framework

 Shape the Systems

 To engage in personalized coaching in education, we must first focus on shaping the systems that govern teaching and learning.
 Unlike strengths-based coaching, personalized coaching is a mindset that starts at the top and is shaped at the district or organization level.
 If this culture is not shaped at the top level, coaches are faced with much resistance.
 So, how do we shape and structure the systems to focus on personalized coaching?
 To do this, we need to revamp foundational systems, such as curriculum design and implementation, technology integration, lesson planning, professional development, and professional learning communities, to name a few.
 We also need to provide leaders with meaningful training opportunities that will help them understand the extensive and powerful benefits of personalized coaching for teachers, other educators, and students.
 As a coach, I understand the need at times for standardization, but this does not mean we stifle personalization and implement a one-size-fits-all approach.

 Personalizing district curriculum and strategies can be viewed as going against or not following the district’s initiatives.
 This is not the case, it is quite the contrary.
 When we allow for personalized lesson designs, we are encouraging teachers to interact with the school or district’s curriculum and other products at a deeper level.
 Along with other important areas, the professional development structure must be shaped.
 Teachers and other educators must be given choice in attending training sessions that meet their styles and needs.
 In addition, professional development should be asynchronous eLearning sessions to provide teachers with the opportunity to learn on their own time and at their own pace.
-Insight ADVANCE focuses on video coaching to personalize learning for teachers, this is such a great form of eLearning and personalized coaching!
+The Teaching Channel Platform focuses on video coaching to personalize learning for teachers, this is such a great form of eLearning and personalized coaching!

 Actively Support All Styles and Educator Learning Principles